alimac/finding-the-entrance/README.md

 <!-- .element: class="quote-source" -->

 Note:
-- People of all skills welcome at the sprint
+- Sprint tomorrow: people of all skills welcome
 - Write down top three things about Drupal (or related technologies) that you are interested in, right now.
-- Pick a thing on the list. break it down into smaller parts, if needed
+- Pick a thing on the list.
+Maybe break it down into smaller parts, if needed
-- Learn it! ask questions
+- Learn it!
+And ask questions
-- Learn more about core contribution process